 By contrast, the current Titleist AVX delivered just over 1000 rpm less spin with the 7-iron.
 This low spin performance could really help those players who generate too much through impact and as such, have a tendency to lose distance when hitting into the wind.
 If you fall into this category and haven’t thought about switching into the AVX, it might be worth considering.

 From 50 yards, both new balls provided impressive levels of spin, albeit comparable to what we were getting with the previous generation.
 The Pro V1x delivered an average of 5736 rpm while the Pro V1 averaged 5016 rpm.

-Titleist says that one of the main developments for 2021 Pro V1 has been the introduction of new and distinct dimple patterns in both models to help maximise consistency and distance, making it one of the best premium golf balls around.
+In the latest iteration, Titleist says that one of the main developments has been the introduction of new and distinct dimple patterns in both models to help maximise consistency and distance, making it one of the best premium golf balls around.

 Despite the major redesign, golfers can expect a familiar combination of performance benefits from the 2021 Pro V1 balls.
 It provides excellent distance in the long game and offer superb levels of spin control and feel in the short game.
 The Pro V1 launching lower and spinning less is certainly noticeable and means that every golfer will benefit from choosing the correct one for them.

 In short, yes - but there is a caveat.
 Titleist would say that no matter what your ability the premium options in the range will offer you the best overall performance.
 This is because of the stopping power offered by the Pro V1, Pro V1x, and AVX when hitting into the green.
 Every golfer, no matter what their handicap, creates backspin through impact.
 The Pro V1 is designed to respond to this by offering more control when you approach the green while also providing high levels of distance off the tee.